D-Lessenden/D-Lessenden/README.md

 ### Currently

-I am an alum of [Turing School of Software & Design.](https://turing.io/) who studied backend engineering.
+I am currently a fellow at [Formation](https://formation.dev/) and I am an alum of [Turing School of Software & Design.](https://turing.edu/) who studied backend engineering.
 ### I’m currently learning

-Ruby, Rails, Graphql, SQL, Apex, and have touched on many other frameworks and languages during my time at Turing.
+Ruby, Rails, Graphql, SQL, Apex, and have touched on many other frameworks and languages during my time at Turing and Formation.

 📫   Let's have a coffee together!